BrenPatF/Sandbox/README.md

 The package is tested using the Math Function Unit Testing design pattern (`See also - trapit` below).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

-The wrapper function represents a generalised transactional use of the package in which multiple logs may be constructed, and written to independently.
+The wrapper function represents a generalised transactional use of the package in which multiple logs may be constructed, and put to independently.

 This is a good example of the power of the design pattern that I recently introduced, and is a second example, after `See also - timer_set` below, of unit testing where the 'unit' is taken to be a full generalised transaction, from start to finish of a logging (or timing) session.